Neethu-Muthu/MERN-IT_ASSET_MANAGEMENT-APP/README.md

 - Confirm the deletion.
 ### Employee
 #### Login
-N- avigate to the login page: /login
+- Navigate to the login page: /login
 - Enter employee credentials to access the employee dashboard.
 - View Assigned Assets
 - Access the employee dashboard.